Effect-TS/schema/README.md

 pipe(S.string, S.trimmed()); // verifies that a string contains no leading or trailing whitespaces
 ```

 **Note**: The `trimmed` combinator does not make any transformations, it only validates.
-If what you were looking for was a combinator to trim strings, then check out the `trim` combinator.
+If what you were looking for was a combinator to trim strings, then check out the `trim` combinator ot the `Trim` schema.

 ### Number filters